Ensures network performance meets the requirements of different applications.

 - Bandwidth

-Different type of applications have different QoS requirements.
+Different types of applications have different QoS requirements.

 | Application | Delay | Jitter | Bandwidth |